iOSDevTraining/TableViews/README.md

 TableViews
 ==========

-The sample app for TableViews, to go along with our half-day workshop.
+The TableViews source, to go along with our half-day workshop.